 Tastings from some of the best street food vendors in New York City

-- Walk just a few blocks, and taste cuisine from around the world
+Walk a few blocks to taste cuisine from around the world

 - Learn what it takes to run a demanding food cart or truck from the vendors themselves

 These tours are offered in support of the Street Vendor Project.